minio/docs/source/reference/minio-mc/mc-support-perf.rst

 Description
 -----------

-Use the :mc-cmd:`mc support perf` command to review the performance of the S3 API (read/write), network IO, and storage (drive read/write).
+Use the :mc:`mc support perf` command to review the performance of the S3 API (read/write), network IO, and storage (drive read/write).

 The resulting tests can provide general guidance of deployment performance under S3 ``GET`` and ``PUT`` requests and identify any potential bottlenecks.

 For more complete performance testing, consider using a combination of load-testing using your staging application environments and the MinIO `WARP <https://github.com/minio/warp>`_ S3 benchmarking tool.

-:mc-cmd:`mc support perf` has three subcommands
+:mc:`mc support perf` has three subcommands

 #. :mc-cmd:`~mc support perf drive`